 A student not on probation who has earned 30 or more credits may choose to take one pass/fail course per semester for a total of not more than six courses.
 Courses given on a pass/fail basis, such as Student Development 101-105, are not considered in the sixcourse total.
-Courses taken on a pass/fail basis may not constitute the student's General Education Requirements or major requirements.
+Courses taken on a pass/fail basis may the student's General Education not constitute Requirements, Pathways General Education requirements or major requirements.
 A student may exercise the pass/fail option any time during the first ten weeks of the semester and may elect to rescind the option up to the last day of classes (prior to final examinations).